pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli connection select [COMMAND-OPTIONS] name
+    Usage: pywbemcli connection select [COMMAND-OPTIONS] NAME

-      Select a connection from the current defined connections
+      Select a connection from the current defined connections.

+      This becomes the connection for TODO

     Options:
       -h, --help  Show this message and exit.